 We have worked diligently to obtain much needed road funding for the communities in our district by securing county funds for high priority road repairs and improvements.
 During 2020, I am proud that a total of $159,337 was secured for local communities, funding that was wisely leveraged towards projects equaling $1,483,861 in road infrastructure investment.

 To report poor road conditions on county roads, call the Road Commission for Oakland County (RCOC) at 877-858-4804 or visit their website.
 To report poor road conditions on local city or village roads, contact your local city or village government.

-The Oakland County Board of Commissioners was honored with two Achievement Awards from the National Association of Counties (NACo) in 2019.
-Both programs selected by NACo focus on the importance of clean, healthy water: the Oakland County School Drinking Water Station Program and the Oakland County Healthy Lakes Initiative.
+The Oakland County Board of Commissioners was honored with an Achievement Award from the National Association of Counties (NACo) in 2020 for the Oakland County Better with Breakfast program.